Indian reservation: Governance

-Because Federally-recognized Native American tribes possess limited tribal sovereignty, they are able to exercise the right of self-governance, including but are not limited to the ability to pass laws, regulate power and energy, create treaties, and hold tribal court hearings.
-For this reason laws on tribal lands may vary from those of the surrounding area.
+Federally recognized Native American tribes possess limited tribal sovereignty and are able to exercise the right of self-governance, including but not limited to the ability to pass laws, regulate power and energy, create treaties, and hold tribal court hearings.
+Laws on tribal lands may vary from those of the surrounding area.
 The laws passed can, for example, permit legal casinos on reservations.
 The tribal council, not the local government or the United States federal government, often has jurisdiction over reservations.
 Different reservations have different systems of government, which may or may not replicate the forms of government found outside the reservation.

 Land tenure and federal Indian law

-With the establishment of reservations, tribal territories diminished to a fraction of original areas and indigenous customary practices of land tenure sustained only for a time, and not in every instance.
+With the establishment of reservations, tribal territories diminished to a fraction of their original areas; customary Native American practices of land tenure were sustained only for a time, and not in every instance.
 Instead, the federal government established regulations that subordinated tribes to the authority, first, of the military, and then of the Bureau (Office) of Indian Affairs.
 Under federal law, the government patented reservations to tribes, which became legal entities that at later times have operated in a corporate manner.
 Tribal tenure identifies jurisdiction over land-use planning and zoning, negotiating (with the close participation of the Bureau of Indian Affairs) leases for timber harvesting and mining.

 Tribes generally have authority over other forms of economic development such as ranching, agriculture, tourism, and casinos.
 Tribes hire both members, other Indians and non-Indians in varying capacities; they may run tribal stores, gas stations, and develop museums (e.g., there is a gas station and general store at Fort Hall Indian Reservation, Idaho, and a museum at Foxwoods, on the Mashantucket Pequot Indian Reservation in Connecticut).

-Tribal members may utilize a number of resources held in tribal tenures such as grazing range and some cultivable lands.
+Tribal citizens may utilize several resources held in tribal tenures such as grazing range and some cultivable lands.
 They may also construct homes on tribally held lands.
 As such, members are tenants-in-common, which may be likened to communal tenure.
 Even if some of this pattern emanates from pre-reservation tribal customs, generally the tribe has the authority to modify tenant-in-common practices.

 With the General Allotment Act (Dawes), 1887, the government sought to individualize tribal lands by authorizing allotments held in individual tenure.
 Generally, the allocation process led to grouping family holdings and, in some cases, this sustained pre-reservation clan or other patterns.
 There had been a few allotment programs ahead of the Dawes Act.
 However, the vast fragmentation of reservations occurred from the enactment of this act up to 1934, when the Indian Reorganization Act was passed.
 However, Congress authorized some allotment programs in the ensuing years, such as on the Palm Springs/Agua Caliente Indian Reservation in California.

 Allotment set in motion a number of circumstances: